Consequences of breaking customs laws, procedures and duties and what action HM Revenue & Customs (HMRC) can take.

 - counterfeit or pirated goods

 - plants that infringe national or community plant variety regulations

 - goods that infringe geographical labelling regulations

 HMRC will act for UK traders who suspect their business identity or products are being abused by the import of bogus goods.
-Read about IP procedures on the HMRC website.
+Read about IP procedures in Notice 34.